rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematicsbayess-theorem-2.md

 The false negative is human is turkey's friend, but they don't feed us.

-If you want to access the strengh of the Belief/hypothesis (A), then you need to also access the strengh of the evidence(B) given your hypothese.
+If you want to access the strengh of the Belief/hypothesis (A), then you need to also access the strengh of the evidence(B) supporting your hypothese.

 **The strengh of the evidence is depends on how many alternate explaination of evidence (B) could have. the fewer the alternate explaintion of evidence, the stronger the evidence.**

 Lets use the turkey example again:

-From a Turkey prospertive:

 Turkey's Believe/Hypothesis (A):